juspay/hyperswitch/config/deployments/README.md

 ## Introduction

-This directory contains the configs for deployments of hyperswitch in different hosted environments.
+This directory contains the configs for deployments of Hyperswitch in different hosted environments.

 Hyperswitch has **3** components namely,